Itsdaodao/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

+### Autocomplete `[coming in v1.5]`

+As you type commands in the Command Box, autocomplete suggestions may be shown.
+To accept the autocomplete text, press `<Tab>`.

+Autocomplete suggestions are shown in-place and in grey.

 ### Archiving data files `[coming in v2.0]`